-8.1 I find that in the instant case, the appellant is registered with the department.
+- 8.1 I find that in the instant case, the appellant is registered with the department.
 They were making taxable supplies and in terms of Section 9, though they were levying and collecting GST, but were not discharging their tax liability as stipulated under Section 12 of the Act.
-They, however, subsequently filed their GSTR-1 for July-2017 to December-2017 and discharged their tax liability by filing GSTR-3B for the period July-2017 to December-2017, both returns on 03.03.2018 by utilizing the full ITC debiting through their Electronic Credit Ledger (ECL).
-Thus, the tax payments for these period as well as the statutory returns were filed subsequent to initiation of investigation but before issuance of Show Cause Notice.
-I also find that the appellant submitted the documents relating to payments to their suppliers as prescribed under Section 16(2) of the CGST Act, 2017.

-8.2 I find that in the instant case, the GST liability of Rs.
-21,42,064/- has been paid on 3.3.2018 by the appellant debiting through their Electronic Credit Ledger by availing and utilizing the full ITC available in their electronic credit ledger, which have been disallowed by the department due to none payment to the suppliers by the appellant within 180 days from the date of issuance of invoices under Section 16(2) of the CGST Act, 2017 read with Rule 37 of the CGST Rules, 2017.
-Relevant provisions of Section 16(2) and Rule 37 are reproduced below:
+They, however, subsequently filed their GSTR-1 for September-2017 to December-2017 and discharged their tax liability of Rs.
+23,23,696/- by filing GSTR-3B for the period September-2017 to December-2017, returns on 03.03.2018 by utilizing the full ITC debiting through their Electronic Credit Ledger (ECL) as the sufficient balance in ITC was available which have been further appropriated by the adjudicating authority in the impugned order.
+Thus, the tax payments for these period as well as the statutory returns were filed subsequent to initiation of investigation but before issuance of Show Cause Notice. - 8.2 Further, I find that in the instant case, the interest charged on ITC availed by the appellant on some part of the payments not made to the supplier within 180 days time period from the date of issuance of invoices and under Section 50 of the GST Acts, 2017 read with Section 20 of the IGST Act, 2017 read with Rule 37 of the CGST Rules, 2017.
+For this, I refer to relevant provisions of Section 16(2) for eligibility and conditions for taking input tax credit, Rule 37 and Section 20 of IGST Act, 2017, which are reproduced below: